GOD IN THE BOOK OF ESTHER

 Far away from their home country and in captivity in a godless nation, God’s people faced a threat of complete extermination by a voracious and highly influential enemy, Haman.
 The doom of the Jews seems sealed and it appears they will be swallowed up or swept away by the flood of the ungodly (Esth.
 3:8-15).

 Hearing about the evil plot of Haman, the Jews in Babylon mourned, wailed, fasted and prayed, laying in sackcloth and ashes (Esth.
 4:1-17).
-Ironically, God remained silence to their loud and passionate cries and prayers for help and deliverance.
+Ironically, God remained silence to their loud, passionate and desperate cries and prayers for help and deliverance.

-God sent them no prophet with words of comfort, hope and assurance.
-Neither did God give them any miraculous signs to assure them of His intervention.
+God neither sent them any prophet with words of comfort, hope and assurance nor give them any miraculous signs to assure them of His intervention.
 That period was indeed their dark hours in Babylon!

 We can certainly identify with their distress and confusion stemming not only from the threat of their enemy, but also from the silence of their God.